yinwu173/get-at-able/README.md

 ## About the Project

-* This project aims to refractor a starter code so that when viewed, the code is accessible to its users. to better decipher and understand codes, semantic elements are incorporated and utilized.
+* This project aims to refractor a starter code so that when viewed, the code is accessible to its users.
+For its viewer to better decipher and understand codes, coders often incorporate and utilize semantic elements in their code.

 ## Acceptance Criteria